hahashu/hahashu.github.io/_projects/3_project.md

 We introduce **perceptual alignment** as a critical aspect of human-AI interaction, focusing on bridging the gap in tactile perception alignment between humans and AI.

-Our research present the **first exploration** of this alignment through the "textile hand" task across two studies, examining how well LLMs align with human **touch experiences** {% cite zhong2024feeling %} and {% cite zhong2024exploring %}.
+Our research presents the **first exploration** of this alignment through the "textile hand" task across two studies, examining how well LLMs align with human **touch experiences** {% cite zhong2024feeling %} and {% cite zhong2024exploring %}.

 ### Study 1